If you would like to listen to this page, click the play button -- ►

 I don't remember how many pups Nisha had that night in 1970 (my wife tells me there were four) but all I can remember is the one that touched me and left his mark deep inside me.
 I cry each time I think of him.
 Each time I review this or think about him, I feel the pain.

-Reflecting on the past I am not to proud of myself, I was selfish.
+Reflecting on the past I am not too proud of myself; I was selfish.
 I did the things I was supposed to do, but I did them more out of a sense of obligation and responsibility because that's what society said was acceptable, rather than actually caring.
 Even though, I can say, I did care about that Pup.
 The Pup we never got to name; he was tiny and fragile, and born with a severe cleft palate.
 When my wife first discovered him being rejected by his mom, she began to hand nurse him.
 He fit into the palm of our hand and, from time-to-time, when I remember or think of him, I instinctively look at my hands and I can see and feel him there.
 It's always painful.

 We found out that the on-base vet would see him, so we took him.
 This vet was a fine man.
 You could tell he loved animals and we could tell that he was in as much pain as we were, by the way he explained what was likely to be the Pup's future, if we decided to follow the process to keep him alive.
 It was grim, painful and failure was more likely than success.

-I know we had him for several days, while we struggled with the what to do.
+I know we had him for several days, while we struggled with what to do.
 I knew all along in my heart what was going to happened but living with denial is sometimes much easier than acceptance.
 As I said, I can look at my hands and see him there; I cried those many hours I held him and had an overwhelming feeling of helplessness and despair.

 My wife told me that the on-base vet was kind enough to put him to sleep.
-I wasn't there when it happened and I didn't remember how.
-It was just to excruciating for me too deal with.
+I wasn't there when it happened, and I didn't remember how.
+It was just to excruciating for me to deal with.
 My wife handles these things much better than I do.
 We buried him near our home.
 In the end we did what we thought was best.
 I still question it and hope we did do what was right.

 For me it was a discovery of sorts.
 It's not that we mourn the passing of someone close and feel pain, many animals do the same, what makes us human is we wonder why?